What Is Culturalism | Each and everything about culture

 1. Emphasis on Change

-Culturalism recognizes that culture is not a static or unchanging entity but something constantly evolving and changing.
-Cultural practices and beliefs may shift over time in response to social, political, and economic changes.
+Culturalism is based on the theory that culture is not static or final, but changes over time and evolves.
+Cultural practices and beliefs may have to change with time relative to new social, political, or economic conditions.

 Implications of Culturalism